ent/ent/doc/website/blog/title-tbd.md

 7. Repeat

 Hundreds of hours of work only to find out that everything needs to be re-written.
 So frustrating!
-I think you can imagine my relief (and also embarrassment), then, when a senior developer asked me why I wasn't using an ORM library like Ent.
+I think you can imagine my relief (and also embarrassment), when a senior developer asked me why I wasn't using an ORM like Ent.

 ### Discovering Ent
 It only took one day to re-implement our current data model with Ent.
 I couldn't believe I had been doing all this work by hand when such a framework existed!
 The gRPC integration through entproto was the icing on the cake!
 I could perform basic CRUD operations over gRPC just by adding a few annotations to my schema.
-This will allow me to skip all the steps between data model definition and re-designing the web interface!
-There was, however, just one problem for my use case.
+This allows me to skip all the steps between data model definition and re-designing the web interface!
+There was, however, just one problem for my use case:
-How do you get the details of entities over the gRPC interface if you don't know their ids ahead of time?
-I see that ent can query all, but where is the `GetAll` method for entproto?
+How do you get the details of entities over the gRPC interface if you don't know their IDs ahead of time?
+I see that Ent can query all, but where is the `GetAll` method for entproto?

 ### Becoming an Open-Source Contributor
 I was surprised to find it didn't exist!
 I could have added it to my project by implementing the feature in a separate